On Lattice Constructions D and D' from q-ary Linear Codes: Conclusion

 \section{Conclusion}

 The volume and $L_{\mathrm{P}}$-distances of Construction $D$ and $D'$ are investigated here considering generator matrices for these constructions.
 An upper bound for the volume by using a generator and a check matrix, respectively, is presented.
-We also provide an expression for $L_{\mathrm{P}}$-distances of Construction $\overline{D}$ in terms of the minimum distance of underlying codes.
-When the chain of codes used is closed under the zero-one addition, we derive some bounds for $L_{\mathrm{P}}$-distances of Construction D and D'.
-In addition, it is established a lower bound for the coding gain and a sufficient condition for achieving it.
+We also provide an expression for $L_{\mathrm{P}}$-distances of Construction $\overline{D}$ in terms of the minimum distance of underlying codes and derive some bounds for $L_{\mathrm{P}}$-distances of Construction D and D', under certain conditions.
+In addition, it is established bounds for the coding gain and a sufficient condition for achieving it.
 A multistage decoding method with re-encoding applied to Construction D' from $q$-ary linear codes under specific conditions is adapted from \cite{zhou2022construction}.
-Further work in the directions presented here is the discussion of efficient decoding for Construction D' for $q$-ary lattice under more general conditions.
-Possible dependency of the decoding complexity on certain lattice parameters, such as choice of generators, and coding gain may be considered in the search for lattices for good properties.
+Further work in the directions presented here includes the discussion of efficient decoding for Construction D' for $q$-ary lattices considered in a more general context and possible dependency of the decoding complexity and coding gain on certain lattice parameters, such as the choice of generators.